idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 ### Coaching Mindset

-Coaching is a mindset and inner discipline.
-While coaching try to do the following
+Real understanding comes from within, and can not be imparted by someone else.
+Ask questions, guide, and faciliate.
+When you 'tell the solution' at best the solution will be forgotten, at worst it will offend and shutdown the coachee damaging the relationship.

+Socrates' used to say: A coach is like a midwife, she can not deliver the baby, only facilitate its birth.

+Some helpful advice:

 - Ask permission to be a coach.
+(Avoid forcing them)
-- Check-in with your inner self to make sure you're maintaining the coaching mindset
+- Check-in with yourself to maintain the coaching mindset (Avoid forgetting your role)
-- Let your coachee speak their piece.
+- Let your coachee do most of the talking.
 (Avoid cutting them off)
 - Keep questions open ended.
 (Avoid Yes/No questions)
-- Be accepting (do not judge)
-- Test your understanding (do not assume you understand)
+- Test your understanding (Avoid assuming you understand)
-- Be compassionate and curious (do not judge the coachee or think they are wrong)
+- Be accepting, compassionate, and curious (Avoid judging and evaluating)

 ### Special Coaching Situations